FRONTERA ALLOCATION SUBMISSION GUIDELINES

 Fraction of Total Allocations.
 Pathways allocations will be available for up to 15% of system capacity.

 Description and Need.
+These allocations support a large community of users, typically multi-institutional, working on the same research topic, who collectively justify the need for this scale of HPC resource but individually would not.
 A shortcoming of the current LRAC and XSEDE allocation processes is that the 12-month limitation on allocation requests means that very large science investments by the NSF and other agencies (e.g. MREFC projects like LIGO or LHC) cannot count on being able to “compute to completion.”
 This mismatch is felt most acutely at the largest computational scale, where researchers are attempting fundamental breakthroughs in their simulations and data analyses.
 Extended allocations, punctuated by merit reviews to assure appropriate progress, will ensure uninterrupted availability of critical computational resources, and encourage rational allocation of science expertise.

 Fraction of Total Allocations.
 Up to fifteen percent of available system time will be awarded in LSCP allocations, subject to the availability of quality proposals.

 Mechanism of Award.
 Application should be made through the Frontera portal.
 LSCP awards will be reviewed at least twice per year.
-The LSCP process will make merit-based allocation awards annually for allocations spanning to three years, with years 2 and 3 awarded after successful completion of a progress review.
+The LSCP process will make merit-based allocation awards annually for allocations spanning to three years, with years 2 and 3 awarded after successful completion of a progress review and an updated computational plan for the next year.
+There will be no extensions for existing allocations, thus a renewal submission is required annually regardless of remaining allocation balance.

 The remaining 5% of Frontera’s resources will be allocated by TACC, to be awarded at the PI’s discretion to areas of urgent need, industry projects, or for UT use.
 To be considered for a discretionary allocation, please contact the project team directly.

 Within the discretionary pool, or from unused time in other pools, time on Frontera may be awarded for classroom, training, or other educational uses.
 TACC reserves the right to direct these to other computing resources if it deems appropriate.
-An Educational allocation may request up to 15,000 SUs.
+An Educational allocation may request up to 15,000 node hours on Frontera.
 This would be approximately equivalent to a 50 student class allocating 8 nodes per student for a 40 hour work week.
+For Frontera GPU and Lonestar6-GPU requests can be submitted for up to 300 node hours.
 To request an Education Allocation please contact the project team directly.

 A startup allocation may be requested to gather benchmark data for a larger allocation request, or to test the suitability of the system for a particular research project.
-Startup requests may be for up to 5,000 SUs for Frontera CPU nodes, 3,000 SUs for Frontera GPU nodes, and 6,000 SUs for Longhorn GPU nodes.
+Startup awards are less than 6 month duration and may be for up to 5,000 node hours for Frontera, and 100 node hours for Frontera GPU and Lonestar6-GPU.
 To request a Startup Allocation please contact the project team directly.

 Frontera allocation are reviewed for merit by a committee consisting of members of the resource allocation board.
 The board is made up of researchers in the academic community with support from members of the project team.
 The board makes recommendations to the project based solely on the merit of the proposal, and not on overall availability of the resource.
 The board will review the proposal and make a recommendation to the project team based on the following criteria: